CDCadvises certain individuals not to get specific vaccines.

-Individuals who shouldn’t receive the meningococcal vaccine include:
+People who shouldn’t receive the meningococcal vaccine include:

 - anyone with a current moderate-to-severe illness

-- anyone allergic to a vaccine component
+- anyone severely allergic to a vaccine component

 Meningococcal vaccines can be administered to pregnant women.
-However, MPSV4 is preferred.
+However, MPSV4is preferred.
 The MCV4 vaccine has not been studied as much in pregnant women.